Options / Config

 Global Options

-These options can be used with both the start
+These options can be used with both the start and router subcommands.

 Host